dunkeyyfong/FSmall/README.md

 - Run `pnpm install` to install dependencies.
 - Start FSmall in development mode. `pnpm start`.

 - If you want to FSmall version no build as React Native, you can go [FSmall-iOS](https://github.com/dunkeyyfong/FSmall-iOS) by build with UIKit.
 (I won't update often it, because Swift and UIKit I only know some it.
-So, you should use FSmall is coded with React Native)
+So, I recommend you should use FSmall is coded with React Native)

 ### Release